-OVERVIEW: This funder supports many organizations in Arizona and some in New Mexico and Texas.
+OVERVIEW: The Freeport-McMoran Foundation supports many organizations in Arizona and some in New Mexico and Texas.
 Interests are STEM education, K-12 education, Native Americans, and women’s development.

 FUNDING AREAS: STEM education, K-12 schools, community investment, Native American programs, and women’s development

 IP TAKE: STEM programs in Arizona have a good chance of getting noticed by this corporate funder.
 Take a look at the women’s and Native American programs, too.